 Stone Mountain Park Georgia is considered one of many theme parks in Georgia because of the Crossroads attractions, but the park is also a great place to get out and enjoy nature.
 Here’s why.

 It takes about four hours to paddle all the shoreline of the 363-acre lake.
-It was serene and relaxing on the water, except when the duck boat came by with its occupants quacking at us.
+The day I went it was serene and relaxing on the water, except when the duck boat came by with its occupants quacking at us.
 We paddled out past the Grist Mill and to the Covered Bridge, past the Carillon, which I heard chiming on my way back to the dock.

 Limitations on Water Sports

-It’s important to note there are some limitations.
+It’s important to note there are some limitations on water sports.
 Stone Mountain Park doesn’t allow anyone under 6 to participate in the water sports.
-This is park policy, not REI.
 They are working to modify that, so be sure to ask if you have someone under 6.
 They do however allow dogs on the watercraft, provided they have a life-vest that you’ll need to bring with you.

 Stone Mountain Laser Show